eGovPDX/PDXCitySync-Sample-Apps/README.md

 #PDXCitySync
 ##Sample applications

 This repo contains some sample apps we've built for the CitySync platform, provided as reference for developers.
+These apps are currently live, and available to users as part of the app catalog on PDX CitySync.

 ###What is PDX CitySync?
 PDX CitySync is a new platform for engagement, community, and participation from the City of Portland.
 CitySync provides a great opportunity for civic-minded developers to participate in helping the community access open data through CitySync's application framework.
 For more information, visit http://pdxcitysync.org